Creating and Switching Branches in Git

 - Update main:

-git switch main && git pull
+git switch main && git pull. - Create branch:

-. - Code + commit frequently with meaningful messages.
+git switch -c feature/report-export. - Code + commit frequently with meaningful messages.

 - Periodically rebase or merge

-to stay current. - Push:
+origin/mainto stay current. - Push:

-. - Open a Pull Request (PR) / Merge Request (MR).
+git push -u origin feature/report-export. - Open a Pull Request (PR) / Merge Request (MR).

 - After merge, delete local + remote branch.